leikareipa/lintulista/README.md

 You can find Lintulista's end-user documentation in the [guide/](guide/) directory; noting that the documentation is in Finnish.

 ## Developer

+### Introduction to the codebase

+Lintulista's codebase exhibits a three-way split:
+- Client
+- Server
+- Tests

+The client-side code, which you can find under [client/](client/), is written in JavaScript, and uses the [React](https://reactjs.org/) library (version 16.8.6; although version 16.9 may be adopted in the near future) for UI functionality.
+The client provides the user a graphical view to Lintulista's backend, as well as means to modify certain data in the backend.
+(Technically, the files [index.html](index.html) and [view.php](view.php) are also part of the client, as they serve as points of entry for the user's browser.)

+The server-side code, which you can find under [server/](client/), is written in PHP (up to version 7.0), and provides the client an API for interacting with the backend (e.g. the database).

+Additionally, implements for rudimentary automated testing are provided under [tests/](tests/).

+#### Non-code assets
+The repo also includes several non-code assets - most typically, image files.
+Perhaps the most notable of these assets is the collection of bird thumbnails under [server/assets/images/bird-thumbnails/](server/assets/images/bird-thumbnails/), which are hosted server-side and used by the client for decorating its view.

+Non-code assets are normally found under an `assets/` directory, e.g. [server/assets/](server/assets/) and [client/assets/](client/assets/).

+### Important concepts
+Before moving on to the rest of the sections, you may find it useful to briefly review the following core concepts and terminology underlying Lintulista.

+Lintulista offers the user a means to 'write down' their sightings of various bird species.
+As such, the client-side view operates on `lists` of these `observations`; each observation naming a particular species of bird and the date on which it was sighted.
+The user is free to choose how to organize their observations into lists - they may only ever use one list, for instance, or employ lists for thematic organization (e.g. a separate list for each year's observations).
+Consequently, the user's expected workflow in Lintulista is: `create list x`, `add/remove/modify observations in list x`.

+For reasons that will be explained in more detail later down, lists are not strictly user-specific (e.g. associated with a user account).
+Instead, once a user has created a list, anyone may access that list, provided that they have the list's `key` - a string that uniquely identifies the list.
+Each list has two keys: one for public access - with which the list is accessed in read-only mode - and one for private access - which grants its holder both read and write access to the list.
+These keys are known as `view key` and `edit key`, respectively.
+In using Lintulista, the list's key is passed along as a URL parameter, hence both the view key and the edit key are potentially publically visible any time one uses them.

+A different way to phrase the above is that there are no user accounts or passwords in Lintulista.
+Lists can be created, accessed, and modified potentially by anyone; although in many cases, write access is inhibited unless one has the edit key.

 ### Setting up